chadray/AzureDaysSamples/QS-AppSvc-Web/quickstart-dotnetcore.md

 git remote add azure <deploymentLocalGitUrl-from-create-step>
 ```

 Push to the Azure remote to deploy your app with the following command.
-When prompted for credentials by Git Credential Manager, make sure that you enter the credentials you created in [Configure a deployment user](#configure-a-deployment-user), not the credentials you use to sign in to the Azure portal.
+When prompted for credentials by Git Credential Manager, make sure that you enter the credentials you created in the "Configure a deployment user" step, not the credentials you use to sign in to the Azure portal.

 ```bash
 git push azure master